Becky Hogge is a freelance optimist.

 In 2007, Becky joined fledgling digital rights advocacy organisation the Open Rights Group, as its first full time Executive Director.
 Over the next two years, she developed the organisation, taking it from a group at the fringes of political life to one very much at the centre, and more than tripling its income from individual supporters and grant-giving bodies.
 During this time, she made frequent radio and television appearances and was quoted in every broadsheet and tabloid in Britain.
 Her proudest moment was unveiling a giant picture of Gordon Brown made out of CCTV cameras on Parliament Square, although changing UK policy on electronic voting and communications surveillance also felt good.

-Becky is now back to pursuing freelance work and personal projects, which include working on her second book.
-She appears as a regular presenter of Little Atoms, a radio show about ideas of the Enlightenment that is broadcast every Friday on London’s Resonance 104.4.
-She is a board member of the Open Knowledge Foundation, and she sits on the Advisory Councils of the Foundation for Information Policy Research and the Open Rights Group.
+For now, Becky is back to pursuing freelance work and personal projects.
+She was a board member of the Open Knowledge Foundation until 2013, and she sits on the Advisory Council of that organisation, as well as for the Foundation for Information Policy Research and the Open Rights Group.
+She is a member of the UK telecommunications regulator OfCom’s Advisory Committee for England.